 http: development: 1

 Node.js is required to setup the frontend development environment.
 The preferred method of installing node.js is nvm.
-Install nvm using the instructions in the README, and install node.js by running the following command:
+Install nvm using the instructions in the README, and install the correct node.js by running the following command from the

 Next step is to get the frontend code.
 When you clone the Home Assistant repository, the frontend repository is not cloned by default.
-You can setup the frontend development environment by running:
+You can setup the frontend development environment by running from the

 $ cd homeassistant/components/frontend/www_static/home-assistant-polymer $ npm run js_dev

-The source code for the frontend can be found in three different directories:
+The source code for the frontend can be found in two different directories:

 Building a new version of the frontend is as simple as running